How to Merge Cells in Google Sheets

 In this tutorial, we will learn to learn all the ways to merge cells in Google Sheets.

-Types of Option to Merge Cells
+Types of Options to Merge Cells

 There are three ways to merge cells in Google Sheets: